2018 PROVINCIAL HIT DRAW TAP PARTICIPANTS

 LTAD STAGES: FUNDAMENTALS & LEARN TO TRAIN

-CurlManitoba will offer training for coaches, umpires, clinicians, instructors and volunteers at many clubs throughout the province.
+CurlManitoba offers training for coaches, umpires, clinicians, instructors and volunteers at many clubs throughout the province.
 This will ensure all club volunteers are teaching the most current practices and technical skills.
 The coaches will be able to assist one another as well as athletes in obtaining the skill set they need to achieve their goals, whether it be recreational or competitive curling.

 LTAD STAGE: FUNDAMENTALS & LEARN TO TRAIN